Proclaim™ DRG System

 2. Deer TR, Levy RM, Kramer J, et al. Dorsal root ganglion stimulation yielded higher treatment success rate for complex regional pain syndrome and causalgia at 3 and 12 months: a randomized comparative trial.
 Pain.
 2017;158(4):669-681.

-4. Liem L, Russo M, Huygen FJ, et al. A multicenter, prospective trial to assess the safety and performance of the spinal modulation dorsal root ganglion neurostimulator system in the treatment of chronic pain.
+4. Kramer J, Liem L, Russo M, et al. Lack of body positional effects on paresthesias when stimulating the dorsal root ganglion (DRG) in the treatment of chronic pain.
 Neuromodulation.
-2013;16(5):471-482.
+2015;18(1):50-7.

 Important Safety Information